cormullion/Karnak.jl/docs/src/syntax.md

 Karnak's function for drawing graphs is `drawgraph()`.
 This takes a single argument, a `Graph`, and tries to place representative graphics on the current Luxor drawing.
-It uses the current color, scale, and rotation, marking the vertices of the graph with circles.

 The default display for graphs is:

+- current Luxor origin, scale and rotation

 - current Luxor color